Ready or Not 2: Here I Come (2026) Movie Review- Twice The Blondes, Double The Fun

 Release Date: March 6th

-I’m a LITTLE higher on this one than most people.
-The fact this latest Pixar film will involve a talking furry animal of some sort will attract international markets this time around (Just ask Zootopia 2!), unlike their latest flop in Elio.
+I’m higher on this one than most people.
+The fact that this latest Pixar film will involve a talking furry animal of some sort will attract some international markets this time around (Just ask Zootopia 2!), unlike their latest flop in Elio.
 Plus, it will have the benefit of acting as the sole theatrically released animated kids film until Mario comes out the next month.
 That being said, original animated films are a TOUGH sell nowadays.
-Between Hoppers, Disney’s Hexed, DreamWorks’s Forgotten Island, and Sony’s Goat, western animation studios will have to work hard to get their latest original animated films to be a success.
+Between Hoppers, Disney’s Hexed, DreamWorks’s Forgotten Island, and Sony’s Goat, western animation studios will have to work hard to get their latest original animated films to be successes.

 Project Hail Mary